steven-pong/Boomer-to-Zoomer/README.md

 ### Introduction

 Age is but a cruel companion that becomes crueler with time.
 She might seem like a sweet tempting mistress, but she won’t sugarcoat man’s biological reality, *senescence* [^1].
-According to the CATO Institute’s Human Progress project, the expected lifespan of humans would reach 92 in 2100 from the present expected lifespan of 82 [^2].
-Throughout the ages, the average expected lifespan was 30 years.
+According to the CATO Institute’s Human Progress project, the expected human lifespan in 2100 would reach 92 years of age from the present expected lifespan of 82 years of age [^2].
+Throughout the ages, the average expected lifespan was 30 years of age.
 In around 120 years, the expected lifespan nearly tripled.
-It also mentioned that the average expectancy grows on average 3 months per year.
-If life expectancy increases as humans are becoming more and more sedentary and have a growing obesity problem, then by implication, mental and physical health could be significant contributors.
+It also identified an average life expectancy growth of an average of 3 months per year.
+If life expectancy increases as humans are becoming more and more sedentary and with a growing obesity crisis, then by implication, mental and physical health could be significant contributors to further elongate the average lifespan.

 ### Research and Analysis